virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```

-In necessity to display the same response codes a `response` object can be added where a custom responses can be defined.
-The examples below show how to use it.
+If it is necessary to display the same response codes, you can add a *response* object where you define custom responses.

-<h3>Examples</h3>
+**Examples**

 **File creation error**

-The example below describes a creation of the same file twice and handling an response, which occurs as a result of such action execution.
+The example below describes a creation of the same file twice and handling a response that is received as a result of such action execution.
 Consequently, the result code of this response will be defined as *4036*.
+Thus, all the actions with *4036* result are displayed via *error* pop-up window with a custom response text.

 ``` json
 {